Admission to Indiana University

 - one semester of a foreign language.
 See World Languages and Cultures.

-Students meeting these requirements with a cumulative IU grade point average of 2.2 (Extended-X grades will not be used in this calculation; FX will be calculated as F, DX as D, etc.) will be considered for admission to the School of Journalism.
-Each year the school will admit students, based on their grade point average, as the school’s physical space, instructional equipment, and faculty/staff resources permit.
+Students meeting these requirements with a cumulative IU Journalism program grade point average of 2.2 (Extended-X grades will not be used in this calculation; FX will be calculated as F, DX as D, etc.) will be considered for admission to IU Journalism.
+Each year the program will admit students, based on their grade point average, as the program’s physical space, instructional equipment, and faculty/staff resources permit.

-The School of Journalism will consider applications three times a year: when grades are official at the end of fall semester, spring semester and second summer session.
-Applications can be found on the Forms page of the School of Journalism Web site.
+IU Journalism will consider applications three times a year: when grades are official at the end of fall semester, spring semester and second summer session.
+Applications can be found on the Forms page of the IU Journalism Web site.

 If transfer course work is to be included for admission purposes, it must be entered on the student’s IU transcript by the application deadline.
 Transcripts from other colleges and universities should be sent to the Office of Admissions, 300 N. Jordan, Bloomington, IN 47405.

-High school students who have indicated an interest in journalism on their application to IU and who meet any one of the following criteria will be invited to complete the Selective Scholarship Application.
+High school students who apply to IU by Nov.
+1, have indicated an interest in journalism on their application to IU and who meet any one of the following criteria will be invited to complete the Selective Scholarship Application.

 - SAT score (critical reading and math) of 1270 or higher.